-A student ID will also allow you to check out books and prove your identification as a UM student for other student services, such as taking a proctored exam.
+A student ID will also allow you to check out books from the UM Library and use the Library's online services.
+This is also your identification as a UM student for other student services, such as taking a proctored exam and printing at the HCC Library.